ophilar/TabTogether/README.md

 ## Contributing & Development Notes

 This extension was created to fulfill a personal need using AI assistance (Copilot, Gemini).
 Due to perceived limitations and latency with Firefox Sync, active development by the original author has paused.
-Further development, particularly around synchronizing tab states or groups, seemed challenging under these constraints.
+Further development, particularly around synchronizing tab states or tab groups, seem challenging under these constraints.

 Feedback, bug reports, and contributions are still welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to get involved and for the full original development notes.